Quinine Tablets & Injections - Uses, Dose, Side effects

 Quinine dose in the treatment of Malaria:

-• Depending on the area, 10 mg/kg per oral quinine sulphate every 8 hours for 3 to 7 days
+• Oral dosage: 10 mg/kg/dose of quinine sulfate every 8 hours for 3 to 7 days, depending on the region.

 Quinine for the treatment of Babesiosis:

-• 10 mg/kg per oral quinine sulfate every 8 hours for 7 to 10 days
+• Oral dosage: 10 mg/kg/dose of quinine sulfate every 8 hours for 7 to 10 days.

 Quinine dose in pregnancy and lactation: C